Djokovic wins in Melbourne to equal Nadal record

 He has regained the crown which he was unable to defend last year after being deported from Australia following a row over his Covid-19 vaccination status.

-Tsitsipas showed resilience to save two match points but Djokovic took his third chance - this time on his own serve - when his opponent hit a return long.
+Tsitsipas showed resilience to save two championship points but Djokovic took his third chance - this time on his own serve - when his opponent hit a return long.

 Djokovic turned to his team and family members - including mother Dijana, although father Srdjan did not appear to be present - standing motionless before pointing to his head and his heart.